Resources for Taking Action

 Meeting in-district with your member of Congress (MOC) or state legislator and/or their staff is a great way to build a relationship and ensure your voice and priorities are being heard.
 This guide can help with the process!

-- OEFFA Inflation Reduction Act (IRA) One-Pager
+- OEFFA Guide: Inflation Reduction Act (IRA) One-Pager

 - Transformational Farm Bill Letter